hamzaelmahjour/hamzaelmahjour.github.io/_research/03_stoch_thresh_extinct.md

 ---
+layout: single
-title: "A stochastic threshold to predict extinction and persistence of an epidemic SIRS system with a general incidence rate (2021)"
+title: "A stochastic threshold to predict extinction and persistence of an epidemic SIRS system with a general incidence rate"
+use_math: true
-excerpt: "This work aims to give a detailed analysis of a stochastic epidemic model with a general incidence rate $g(S) I$ .
-We introduce ..."
+excerpt: "This work aims to give a detailed analysis of a stochastic epidemic model with a general incidence rate..."
 ---

 **Authors**: A Settati, A Lahrouz, M Zahri, A Tridane, M El Fatini, H El Mahjour and M Seaid.